 Airbnb is so popular among travelers that it’s become a verb, as in “I Airbnb-ed in Seattle and found a perfect spot right near Pike Place Market.”
 Becoming an Airbnb host may provide a quick path to extra holiday cash if you have a spare room or carriage house.

 Getting started on Airbnb is fairly easy, but a little upfront research goes a long way.
 You should stay up to date with local regulations on renting rooms and know how to stand up for yourself if a guest misbehaves.
 For more pointers, read this primer from The Points Guy.

 Rental properties need constant maintenance and repairs.
 Why not offer to help your landlord with projects or chores like raking the leaves?
 You might earn some money or at least shave a few dollars off your rent.

 13. Be an online tutor

-Finding the side hustle that suits your personality and schedule can provide the funds you need for holiday gifts and entertainment.
+Finding the side hustle that suits your personality and schedule can provide the extra money you need for gifts and seasonal activities.
 If you are concerned about taking on too much work, you may want to target a specific savings goal so that you can reevaluate the job when you hit your target.